The Principal Dev – Masterclass for Tech Leads

 SYCL Intel and Nvidia GPU

-MUSA Moore Threads MTT GPU
+MUSA Moore Threads GPU

 CUDA Nvidia GPU